Koredotcom/docs/docs/xo/generative-ai-tools/introduction.md

     * **Few-shot ML Model**: Uses the Kore Ai’s hosted embeddings for intent identification during run time based on semantic similarity.

+* Safeguards
+    * **Data Anonymization**: Protect Personal Identifiable Information (PII) and Sensitive Data shared to LLMs in GenAI Features.
+    * **Guardrails**: Ensure the safety and appropriateness of LLM responses using the Guardrails.

 ## Benefits